 Action is taken by NPAC personnel to resend the failed modified active version.

-NPAC SMS issues M-SET to the subscriptionVersionNPAC.
-The subscriptionVersionStatus is updated to “sending”.
+NPAC SMS sets the subscriptionVersionStatus is updated to “sending”.

-NPAC SMS issues M-SET response indicating success or failure.

 NPAC SMS issues M-SET to all Local SMSs that previously failed for the updated attributes, and are accepting downloads for the NPA-NXX of the subscriptionVersion.

 Local SMSs reply to M-SET.